LeLoomi/keepyourdistance/README.md

 $$

-The actual distance contains a small but fixed offset caused by the experimantal setup that can be encountered through calibrating the measurement once, by subtracting the offset value.
+The actual distance contains a small but fixed offset caused by the experimental setup that can be encountered through calibrating the measurement once, by subtracting the offset value.

 #### Output